Josh-Analyst/Google-Playstore-Analysis/README.md

 This is a PowerBI Project on **Google Playstore Analysis** which was scrapped from Google Playstore.
 The project is to analyse and drive app-making businesses to success and draw actionable insights for developers to work on and capture the Android market!.

+## Cleaning

+The data was scrapped from Google Playstore where it comes with some errors,duplicates and errors within names.
+Every column was looked into by confirming the data types,errors,duplicates and replacing them if necessary of the two tables and making them okay for our analysis.

 ## Problem Statement

 1. What are the update trends of apps?